jek-bao-choo/datadog-ai-assisted-instrumentation/README.md

 4. Skills: Datadog Docs
 5. PoC Requirements

-# Start with Basic Test Driven Development
+# I. Start with Basic Test Driven Development

-## Infrastructure Monitoring Test Cases:
+## A. Infrastructure Monitoring Test Cases:
 1. Add Datadog Agent to a host
     * It should be able to differentiate between Windows, Linux, and other OS.
     * It should be able to differentiate between CentOS, RHEL, Ubuntu, and other distro.
     * It should be able to differentiate between support and unsupported versions of distro.
     * It should be able to use git state (regardless available or unavailable)  to track Datadog Agent right after installation.
     * It should be able to perform custom config changes, check agent status is active (not error), and commit git changes locally.
+    * It should be able to ask for any additional information it requires to proceed further such as datadog api key if it was not provided
+    * It should be able to write each step it has taken to a markdown file.
 2. Add DDOT (with Datadog Agent) to a host
     * Same as above
 3. (OPTIONAL) Add OTel Col (contrib) to a host
     * Same as above

-## Application Performance Monitoring Test Cases:
+## B. Application Performance Monitoring Test Cases:
 1. Add Datadog Trace SDK to an application
     * It should be able to differentiate between Java, .NET, and other programming languages.
     * It should be able to differentiate between support and unsupported versions of programming languages.